6bIgJIO/RR/README.md

 - **Continuous buffer recording** — always recording in the background, 30–60fps
 - **One-key trigger** — F9 (or any key) saves the last N seconds + N seconds after
+- **Hands-free trigger** — Just shout or double clap into mic for getting clip
 - **1-click share** — TikTok, YouTube Shorts, Twitter, Discord
 - **Watermark** on free tier, removable with a license key
 - **Lives in the tray** — zero UI friction while gaming